tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

   c = SELECT a
       FROM (a:Account)
       WHERE a.name in ("Scott", "Paul", "Steven");

-  v = vectorSearch({Account.emb1}, query_vector, k, {candidate_set: c, distance_map: @@distances});
+  //do top-k vector search within the vertex set "c", store the top-k distances to the distance_map v = vectorSearch({Account.emb1}, query_vector, k, {candidate_set: c, distance_map: @@distances});

   print v WITH VECTOR;